 What is ServiceNow?

-At its heart, ServiceNow is a cloud platform built to automate and manage workflows across a whole company.
-It originally made its name by shaking up IT Service Management (ITSM), but it has since expanded to cover Customer Service Management (CSM), HR, Security, and more.
-The big promise is to create a single system for getting things done, tearing down the walls that usually pop up between departments.
+At its core, ServiceNow is a cloud platform built to automate and manage workflows across an entire organization.
+The company made its name in IT Service Management and has since expanded into Customer Service Management (CSM), HR Service Delivery, Security Operations, and more.
+The central pitch is a unified system of record: one platform, one data model, work flowing across departments without manual handoffs.

 A closer look at ServiceNow ITSM